OpenEvalProject/evals/manuscripts/elife-70633/v2/manuscript.md

 For the EEG signals analysis, only segments classified as NREM (N2 and N3) and free of artefacts were considered.
 For power band content of NREM sleep, two frequency bands of interest were considered: SWA (0.5–4 Hz) and sigma (σ: 9–15 Hz).
 Power densities were estimated applying a Hamming-windowed FFT on 10 s consecutive EEG segments and log-transformed (dB).
 For each segment, electrode and band, the absolute power was estimated by averaging over its frequency bins.
 The absolute power of each band and electrode was then obtained by averaging among segments.

-## MDmorn EEG processing
+### MDmorn EEG processing

 For the MDmorn session, EEG was pre-processed for managing diffuse artefacts with reconstruction of virtually clean traces.
 Thus, EEG signals were high-pass filtered at 0.1 Hz (Chebyshev II filter) and notch filtered at 50 Hz and its first harmonic (100 Hz).
 Channels located on the forehead and cheeks which mostly contribute to movement-related noise were discarded, thus retaining 107 channels out of 128 (Piarulli et al., 2010).
 Epochs with signals exceeding 100 μV were automatically discarded; retained signals were visually inspected for the removal of artefacts and noisy channels.
 Rejected signals were substituted with signals obtained via spline interpolation (Junghöfer et al., 2000) and further submitted to the Independent Component Analysis for separating and removing components expressing eye movements, heart beats, line, and channel noise – component selection also supported by the AI system of ICLabel (Pion-Tonachini et al., 2019).
 After artefact removal procedures, EEG signals were re-referenced to the average of the mastoid potentials (Piarulli et al., 2010; Laurino et al., 2014).

 The artifact-free EEG segments analysed for estimating power band content in five frequency bands of interest were considered: theta (4–8 Hz), alpha (8–12 Hz), low beta (12–20 Hz), high beta (20–30 Hz), and gamma (30–45 Hz).
 Power densities were estimated by applying a Hamming-windowed FFT on 4 s consecutive EEG segments and log-transformed (dB).
 For each segment, electrode and band, the absolute power was estimated by averaging over its frequency bins.
 The absolute power of each band and electrode was then obtained by averaging among segments.

-## SSO detection and characterization
+### SSO detection and characterization

 SSO events within NREM sleep periods were detected and characterized using a previously published and validated algorithm (Piarulli et al., 2010; Menicucci et al., 2009).
 In summary, the algorithm first identifies full-fledged SSOs: each wave should comprise (1) two zero crossings separated by 0.3–1.0 s, the first one having a negative slope; (2) a negative peak between the two zero crossings with a voltage less than −80 μV; (3) a negative-to-positive peak amplitude of at least 140 μV.
 An SSO event is defined when simultaneous SSOs (tolerance of up to 200 ms delay between negative wave peaks) are recognized on multiple channels Then, detected SSO events are completed by clustering full-fledged SSOs with concurrent similar waves, even if sub-threshold detected on the other EEG channels.
 These detection criteria naturally include all K-complexes (Massimini et al., 2004) but can also complete detection with otherwise neglected small waves.

 For each subject, night session and electrode channel, SSOs were characterized by the following parameters: detection rate (number of waves per minute), negative-to-positive peak amplitude (NP amp), slope from the negative peak (slope+) (Menicucci et al., 2013).
 Moreover, the sigma activity (9–15 Hz) expressed in the 1 s window preceding each SSO was estimated as a known thalamocortical entrainment marker functioning as precursor of SSOs emergence (Menicucci et al., 2015).

-## Sleep spindle detection and characterization
+### Sleep spindle detection and characterization

 The sleep spindle recognition was carried out according to the approach proposed and validated by Ferrarelli et al., 2007, with some minor adaptations; the actual procedure is summarized below.

 EEG data for all NREM sleep periods were band-pass filtered between 12 and 16 Hz (–20 dB at 11 and 17 Hz) and for each channel, the upper and lower envelopes of the filtered signal were derived.
 The spindle detection was based on the signal derived as the point-by-point distance between the upper and the lower envelopes (signal amplitude).
 Because signal amplitude varies between channels, for each NREM period and channel a value was estimated as the mean signal amplitude increased by twice its standard deviation.
 Thus, for each channel a threshold was defined as the weighted average over the values calculated for each period, with the weights corresponding to the period lengths.
 Sleep spindles were thus identified as the fluctuations in the amplitude signal exceeding two times the threshold.
 Based on the detected spindles, for each EEG channel, the measures characterizing each sleep recording were the density (spindle events per time unit) and the spindle power.
 The spindle power was derived as the average over the spindle events of the sigma band (12–16 Hz) power of each detected wave.

-## Binocular rivalry
+### Binocular rivalry

 The perceptual reports recorded through the computer keyboard were analysed using Matlab, the mean phase duration and the total time of perceptual dominance of the visual stimuli presented to each eye and mixed percepts were computed for each participant and each experimental block.
 The 3-min blocks acquired after the morning awakening were binned as follows: 0–8, 10–18, 30 min.

 The effect of MD was quantified by computing a DI, The effect of MD was quantified by computing a DI, using the same formula in Lunghi et al., 2015b, which demonstrated that DI correlates with the change in GABA concentration in the visual cortex of adult participants.
-The DI summarizes in one number the change in the ratio between deprived and non-deprived eye mean phase duration following MD relative to baseline measurements according to the following equation:(1)DeprivationIndex(DI)=(baseMPDdep−eye/depMPDdep−eye) ∗(depMPDNdep−eye/baseMPPDNdep−eye)
+The DI summarizes in one number the change in the ratio between deprived and non-deprived eye mean phase duration following MD relative to baseline measurements according to the following equation:

+$$
+DeprivationIndex(DI)=(baseMPD_{dep−eye}/depMPD_{dep−eye}) ∗(depMPD_{Ndep−eye}/baseMPPD_{Ndep−eye})
+$$

 In Equation 1, MPD is the mean phase duration computed in seconds, base stands for baseline measurements, dep for measurements acquired after MD.
 A DI value equal to 0 represents no change in the ratio between dominant and non-dominant eye mean phase duration, while a value >1 represents a decrease in dominant eye predominance and a value <1 an increase in dominant eye predominance during BR.

-## Control experiment
+### Control experiment

 In order to investigate the influence of the circadian rhythm on visual homeostatic plasticity, the effect of MD was tested for each participant in two different days, once in the morning and once in the evening (the order of the conditions was counterbalanced across participants).
 In the morning session, the 2 hr MD started at 9 AM, while in the evening session, MD started at 8 PM.
 Each deprivation session was preceded by 2×3 min baseline BR blocks.
 After patch removal, we measured BR continuously for 18 min in four separate 180 s blocks, giving a short break every 2 min.
 Three-minute blocks of rivalry were tested again 30, 45, 60 90, and 120 min after restoration of normal binocular sight.
 The 3-min blocks acquired after MD were binned as follows: 0–8, 10–18, 30–48, 60–93, and 120–123 min.
 Each participant therefore spent one morning (from 8.30 AM to 1 PM) and one evening (from 7.30 PM to 0.00 AM) in the lab.
 All the procedures and analyses were the same as the main study.

-## Statistical analyses
+### Statistical analyses

 The variation of DIs measured during the two-night experiments was tested using repeated-measures ANOVA with one factor (TIME) with five levels (before, after, morning1, morning2, morning3).
 In order to compare directly the decay of the deprivation effect in the MDnight and in the MDmorn condition, we used a repeated-measures ANOVA with two factors: TIME (with two levels: before and after) and CONDITION (MDnight and MDmorn).
 For the control experiment, we used a repeated-measures ANOVA with two factors: TIME (with five levels corresponding to the five measurements obtained after deprivation, i.e, before, after, morning1, morning2, morning3) and CONDITION (MDnight and MDmorn).
 One-sample two-tailed t-tests tests were used for post hoc tests, against the H0 mean = 1.
 The Benjamini and Hochberg, 1995, correction for multiple comparisons was applied for post hoc tests, effect size was estimated computing Cohen’s d.